mansourka06/ansible-aws-webapp/README.md

     * git clone https://github.com/mansourka06/ansible-aws-webapp.git

 - Run the Ansible playbook to deploy the web application:
-    * ansible-playbook -i localhost deploy.yml
+    *   ansible-playbook -i deploy.yml --tags ask-become-pass ----ask-vault-pass (for vaulted file)

 - To run only tasks with a specific tag, use the --tags option with the ansible-playbook command.
 For example, to only run tasks with the docker tag, run the following command:
-    *   ansible-playbook -i localhost deploy.yml --tags docker
+    *   ansible-playbook -i deploy.yml --tags ask-become-pass  --tags docker

 ## Author :